Outpatient Fentanyl Detox

 Accurate diagnosis and timely treatment of common psychiatric diseases is crucial to the success of patients attempting to get sober.
-All evaluations are performed by Dr. Masters in a comprehensive and systematic manner in order to arrive at the correct diagnosis and treatment.
+All evaluations are performed by Matthew E. Masters, Jr., MD in a comprehensive and systematic manner in order to arrive at the correct diagnosis and treatment.

 Overdose is the #1 cause of Accidental Death in America today.
 Opioids combined with Xanax or Alcohol is the usual cause of death.
 In order to intervene in the disease of Opioid Dependence it is necessary to interrupt the cycle of craving, relapse, and withdrawal which imprisons the Heroin or Opioid user in an endless cycle of addiction.
 Suboxone interrupts the cycle.

 Depression is not a weakness of character, an inability to deal with life, a case of chronic wimphood, or a moral failing.
 It is a neurochemical imbalance in your brain that can be triggered by general anesthesia, viral infections (e.g. Covid-19), or stressful life circumstances.
 The medications used to treat depression are safe, effective, cheap (usually), and well tolerated.
 Left untreated, depression can cause relapse to your addictive disorder.

 This diagnosis is very common in the addict/alcoholic population and it is crucial to treat this appropriately.
 Bipolar is the most common cause of suicide.
 Untreated bipolar individuals have a suicide rate that is 10-30 times that of the normal population.
 Long term treatment with medication is usually indicated.

 Detoxification and treatment of Alcoholism are central to Dr. Masters’ practice.
 Individual assessment and referral to inpatient or outpatient treatment programs are standard practice in addition to the use of medications to decrease cravings.
 AA is strongly encouraged because it has a good track record and its free.